Pine Mountain Settlement School

 “…Education, instead of being the acquisition of a common stock of fundamental ideas, may well be a learning of a common way of doing things, a way of approach, a method of dealing with ideas or anything else.
 What you do with what you know is the important thing.
 To know is not enough.”

-Just what role educational experimentation had in the Pine Mountain groups’ travels to Mexico, is not known.
-However, Glyn Morris, the Director, and Arthur Dodd, the Pine Mountain School Principal, had frequently entertained Black Mountain faculty and students at Pine Mountain and the two had also visited in North Carolina meeting and speaking with many of the faculty there and at the nearby Asheville Farm School.
+Glyn Morris, the Director, and Arthur Dodd, the Pine Mountain School Principal, and leader of the Mexico trip, had frequently entertained Black Mountain faculty and students at Pine Mountain and the two had also visited in North Carolina meeting and speaking with many of the faculty there and at the nearby Asheville Farm School.

-In the coal fields of eastern Kentucky, unionization was heating up and the so-called “Coal Wars” were underway.
+In the coal fields of eastern Kentucky, unionization was also heating up and the so-called “Coal Wars” were underway.
 Charges of Marxism and Communism were creeping into the language of the area and Europe was undergoing major political shifts.
 Trotsky was still in Norway but would sail for Mexico within the year and arrive in Mexico in 1937 where he would share a residence with Diego Rivera and Frida Kahlo in the famous Casa Azul or Blue House in the Coyoacan area of Mexico City.
-“Mexico,” as the largest Mexican city is called, was in 1936 a sprawling and cosmopolitan city that was generating enormous creative, political, and social energy that flowed north to a young and welcoming and eager intellectual population.
+“Mexico,” as the largest Mexican city is called, was in 1936 a sprawling and cosmopolitan city that was generating enormous creative, political, and social energy that flowed North to a young and welcoming and eager intellectual population.
+It was the poor traveler’s European or International Immersion.

-In his autobiography, Less Travelled Roads, (1977) Glyn Morris, the Pine Mountain Director, makes a case for experiential education and cites the growing trend across the country that found that educated rural youth were not returning to their rural home areas but were joining the growing numbers in suburbia and now, urban centers, and ultimately to countries abroad.
+In his autobiography, Less Travelled Roads, (1977) Glyn Morris, the Pine Mountain Director, makes a case for experiential education and cites the growing trend across the country which found that educated rural youth were not returning to their rural home areas but were joining the growing numbers in suburbia and now, urban centers, and ultimately to countries abroad.
 Morris’s educational plan was progressive but it was also pragmatic.
-What Morris and Dodd and all those early Progressive pioneers at Pine Mountain would not live long enough to see was the migration back to rural home areas by the youth who years earlier had left and a gradual retrenchment of the heightened exploration and curiosity of the youth about the world.
+What Morris and Dodd and all the early Progressive pioneers at Pine Mountain would not live long enough to see was the migration back to rural home areas by the youth who years earlier had departed.
+There was a gradual retrenchment in the heightened exploration and curiosity of the youth about the world as they measured what they had against what they thought they desired.
+For men, the ultimate going away and coming back was War.
+But, that came later.

 Morris, for example, declares